neilk/octopress/source/_posts/2013-03-18-geek-under-glass.markdown

 ---
 Through mutual friends I was invited to speak at [Jennifer Wolowic](https://twitter.com/Wolowic)'s [Anthropology of Digital Media](http://wiki.ubc.ca/Course:Anth378) class last Tuesday.
 I'm not exactly sure where I fit into the class &ndash; perhaps as a living example of the North American hacker.
-Let me play you the song of my people....

 <!-- more -->